 Is Solar Energy Reliable?

-If you’re thinking about switching to solar, you might be wondering if it can be trusted to be a reliable source of power for your family and home.
+If you’re thinking about switching to solar, you might be wondering "Is solar energy reliable enough to be a trusted source of power for my family and home?"
 The skeptic in you may be asking, “What happens if it’s cloudy?
 What if it can’t generate enough electricity to power my whole home?
 What happens if the panels break?”

-If you’re wondering whether solar energy is reliable, we’re here to set your mind at ease.
+If you’re wondering “Is solar energy reliable?”, we’re here to set your mind at ease.
 Let’s take a look at some of the most common questions we get about the reliability of solar power.